madelinelimm/CookiecutR/README.md

 3. Open the project - under the `<your_project_name>` folder, open the `<your_project_name>.Rproj`.
 This brings you to Rstudio.

-4. Once you open the Rproject, the `.Rprofile` will be automatically executed.
+4. Once you open the Rproject, the `.Rprofile` will be automatically executed, type `y` in Rconsole to allow the packages to be snapshot into the `renv.lock`.
 This process might take awhile.
 The `.Rprofile` consist of codes to activate the environment, to install the packages and to set ggplot theme.

 5. Connect remote and local project:
 	- go to build >> configure build tools >> Git/SVN >> Version control system >> Select Git (To initialise this project with Git)